• Home

 Don’t Be The One That Makes The Shit Hit The Fan.

-However, after SHTF when doctors and medical supplies are rare (or non-existent) you better have a stash of survival antibiotics lying around for that sinus infection…just in case.
+However, when doctors and medical supplies are rare (or non-existent) after SHTF, you better have a stash of survival antibiotics lying around for that sinus infection…just in case.

-Plus, survival antibiotics will make an excellent survival bartering item.
 Just imagine how much your neighbor with a severe infection will trade you for a few fish antibiotics.

 The prudent see danger and take refuge, but the simple keep going and pay the penalty.
+Proverbs 22:3

 Cody Mo